davidmreed/ktema-org-zola/content/articles/2023-01-25-build-orgs-part-2.md

 Org creation, by nature, must take place first.

 Feature application happens second.
 We know this happens before settings deployment, because we can deploy settings that configure features, and we can do so if and only if the feature is actually enabled in the org.
-This experiment is tricky to run because of how many features are turned on by default in a Developer Edition scratch org, but I've tested it in both build orgs and regular scratch orgs.
+The experiment to demonstrate this is tricky to run because of how many features are turned on by default in a Developer Edition scratch org, but I've tested it in both build orgs and regular scratch orgs.

 `settings.zip` is deployed next.
-We know this because we _cannot_ use `objectSettings`, which is converted into metadata in `settings.zip`, to create a default Record Type on an object that's owned by a dependency package.
-Attempting to do so results in an error, because the dependency package isn't installed yet.
+We know this happens before dependency package installation because we _cannot_ use `objectSettings`, which is converted into metadata in `settings.zip`, to create a default Record Type on an object that's owned by a dependency package.
 We can demonstrate this via the package in `dependency-record-types` in the repo.
 When we do

 ```
 sfdx force:package:version:create -d dependency-package-record-types -x -f config/with-dependency-record-type.json -w 100